osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## To be released before the end of 2021 - already in development.

-- **Dynamic Network interfaces** : Until now when the network interfaces changed, you needed to re-start ROS2 to make it aware of the changes.
+- **Dynamic Network interfaces** : Until now when the network interfaces changed, you needed to re-start ROS 2 to make it aware of the changes.
 With this new feature, Fast DDS will detect the changes and everything will work properly.
 To be released in december.

 - **Python Bindings** : Complete python bindings, to be released in november.

 - [**Visual-ROS**](https://eprosima.com/index.php/products-all/r-d-projects/eu-project-dih2-visual-ros): Visual ROS is already in beta, and we will start doing demos in the next few weeks.
 You can read more about this tool in our news release [here](https://www.eprosima.com/index.php/company-all/news/175-eprosima-presents-visual-ros)

 - **Content Filter Topic:** This is a feature that allows the user to subscribe just to a subset of the topic, filtering with a rich filter expression.
 The filtering is smart, and it can be applied on the publisher side, so the information does not have to travel to the subscriber if it does not pass the filter.
-This is useful for any kind of topic, but it is straightforward to see their use in parameter events or actions topics ([See the Sony presentation about this.](https://www.slideshare.net/FujitaTomoya/ros2-contentfilteredtopic-proposal-introduction)) Sony and eProsima have joined forces, and this feature will be available in ROS2.
+This is useful for any kind of topic, but it is straightforward to see their use in parameter events or actions topics ([See the Sony presentation about this.](https://www.slideshare.net/FujitaTomoya/ros2-contentfilteredtopic-proposal-introduction)) Sony and eProsima have joined forces, and this feature will be available in ROS 2.
 We will demonstrate the feature during the ROSCON in a common presentation.

 You can also check our [roadmap](https://github.com/eProsima/Fast-DDS/blob/master/roadmap.md).